Volunteer at the Festival!

 This crew is responsible in helping welcome cultural program participants to the stage or to the site.
 You will be responsible for working with different staff and volunteers to ensure the performers have everything they need in terms of sound equipment and staff setup.
 You will attend to the various needs of the performers to make sure they are enjoying themselves and everything is running smoothly.
 As there may be times you make announcements over the sound system, public speaking skills are required.

 We need trustworthy individuals for this crew as you will be handling cash and selling raffle tickets.
 You will be stationed at a 50/50 raffle table, making sure the sales of the tickets and the reporting of the sales go smoothly.
 We need people that like to smile and encourage festival attendees to take their chances on winning big!
 You will also be responsible to handout treat bags to people at the exits of the festival.

+The Dock Crew is responsible for stabilizing the boats by holding the lines so that paddlers can safely go in and out of the boat.
 Training consists of how to hold the lines, tie the lines, and learning the commands of the Dock Master.
 Dock Crew volunteers must know it is a physically demanding position that requires people to be on their feet.

+The Marshalling Crew is an active and important role within the festival.
+Marshalling Crew Volunteers work under the Crew Marshall to marshall teams.
 Using a manual system such as a megaphone will mean volunteers will have to walk around and call out the teams to attend to the crew marshalling area.